Slantiz/simple-networked-pong/README.md

 ## Missing Parts

-- **Win condition / game over screen** — Currently, the game lasts forever.
-A win condition is still to be implemented.
 - **Disconnect detection and handling** — no recovery or notification if a peer drops mid-game; the game just stalls and waits forever.
-- **Desync detection** — peers don't verify that their game states match; severe packet loss is warned about but not reconciled
+- **Desync detection** — peers don't verify that their game states match; severe packet loss is warned about but not reconciled.
-- **Sound effects** — no sound effects yet :P
+- **Rematch** — no way to replay without returning to the menu and reconnecting.